Characters: Iron Man Films

 - Relationship Upgrade: To Official Couple with Pepper as of the end of Iron Man 2.

-- Retired Badass: By the end of Iron Man 3, Tony decides that being with Pepper is more important then being Iron Man, going so far as to blow up his entire arsenal of armored suit.
+- Retired Badass: By the end of Iron Man 3, Tony decides that being with Pepper is more important then being Iron Man, going so far as to blow up his entire arsenal of armored suits.

 - Running Gag: